ErpNetDocs/info/features/third-party-apps/payment-reminders.md

 The Payment Reminders is a solution that fully automatically sends emails to customers for their overdue payments and it is fully integrated with business software ERP.net.

-## The main problems that functionality solves:
+## The main features and optimizations include:

 * Limiting the human factor and excluding technical errors.
 Such mistakes lead to additional lost time in communication and discussion of the mistake.
 * Avoiding dependence on the current commitment of the team.
 With a momentary load, it is possible for the task to be delayed or missed, which would lead to a delay in the collection of debts.